Thomas Treloar

 Hillsdale College

-His current research is in the field of complex systems, looking at questions related to game theory, disease spread models, and sports ranking methods.
+His current research is in the field of complex systems and data analytics, looking at questions related to game theory, disease spread models, and sports ranking methods.
 In addition to teaching a wide range of undergraduate mathematics courses, Dr. Treloar has developed courses that help to prepare Hillsdale graduates to teach mathematics in K-12 classical schools.
 He was selected as a James Leitzel Fellow through the Project NExT program of the Mathematical Association of America and was awarded the Emily Daugherty Award for Teaching Excellence at Hillsdale College.

-His current research is in the field of complex systems, looking at questions related to game theory, disease spread models, and sports ranking methods.
+His current research is in the field of complex systems and data analytics, looking at questions related to game theory, disease spread models, and sports ranking methods.
 In addition to teaching a wide range of undergraduate mathematics courses, Dr. Treloar has developed courses that help to prepare Hillsdale graduates to teach mathematics in K-12 classical schools.
 He was selected as a James Leitzel Fellow through the Project NExT program of the Mathematical Association of America and was awarded the Emily Daugherty Award for Teaching Excellence at Hillsdale College.